mmreyno/schoology-assignment-poster/README.md

 # schoology-assigment-poster
 Python script that can be run from the command line to access Schoology API and post a homework assignment due at the next class meeting

+The file 'timetable.csv' should be a csv with 4 columns: date (format mm-dd-yy), startime (12 hour), endtime (12 hour), course

+The API for schoology can be found here: https://www.schoology.com/api

+The course listing can be found in your course name, e.g.: https://app.schoology.com/course/##########/materials